David-Durst/embeddedHaskellAetherling/README.txt

 Lseq is constrained so that Aetherling can transform all valid programs into hardware implementations.

 How supported: The examples in "Test_Slowdown.hs" and "Test_Apps.hs" demonstrate Lseq and that the programs can be compiled to hardware implementations.
-Look at the type signatures of the operators "/home/pldi/pldi/embeddedHaskellAetherling/src/Core/Aetherling/Languages/Sequence/Shallow/Expr.hs" to see that they are on finite length sequences.

 ### Lst (Section 4 of Paper)
 Claim: Programs in the intermediate language (Lst) correspond to statically scheduled, streaming hardware.